maxvfischer/DIY-CNC-machine/README.md

 For each stepper, the wires were cut at an appropriate length to reach to its connection on the CNC shield.
 Each wire were stripped and twisted.
 An AWG22/24 crimp connector was then attached to the end of each wire using a crimping tool.
 A shrinking tube (**O24**) was shrunk around the wires to keep a good structure.

-The wires were then inserted and locked into a 1X4 contact housing.
+The wires were then inserted and locked into a 1X4 contact housing (**E13**).
 Make sure to insert the wires in the correct orinentation, as the crimp connector has a "lock" that interlocks with the contact housing.

 To know in which order to insert the wires, check the technical specification of your steppers.
 You should find something like this (given that you've bought bi-polar stepper motors):